Braised Lamb in Red Wine

 Ingredients

-- 2 lbs (1 kg) Lamb (cut into 2-inch cubes)
+- 2 lbs (1 kg) Lamb cut into 2-inch cubes

-- 2 tablespoon All-purpose flour
+- 2 tbsp (15 g) All-purpose flour

 - 2 tbsp Olive oil

-- ½ cup Spanish onions (finely chopped)
+- ½ cup Spanish onions finely chopped

-- ½ cup Carrots (finely chopped)
+- ½ cup Carrots finely chopped

-- ½ cup Celery (finely chopped)
+- ½ cup Celery finely chopped

-- 1 teaspoon Garlic (sliced)
+- 1 tsp Garlic sliced

-- 1 ½ cup (350 ml) Red wine ((merlot, pinot noir) )
+- 1 ½ cup (350 ml) Red wine (merlot, pinot noir)

 - 2 cups (470 ml) Chicken broth

-- 14 oz (400 g) Crushed tomatoes ((1 can, about 2 cups))
+- 14 oz (400 g) Crushed tomatoes (1 can, about 2 cups)

-- 1 tbsp Balsamic vinegar (apple cider vinegar)
+- 1 tbsp Balsamic vinegar apple cider vinegar

-- 4 sprigs Rosemary (fresh)
+- 4 sprigs Rosemary fresh

-- 4 sprigs Thyme (fresh)
+- 4 sprigs Thyme fresh

-- In a heavy-bottom pan or Dutch oven, over medium to high heat, add 1 tablespoon oil and add the meat pieces.
+- In a heavy-bottom pan or Dutch oven, over medium to high heat, add 1 tbsp oil and add the meat pieces.
 Do not crowd the pan.
-Do this in batches.Pro tip - Adding too many pieces at once will stew not sear, so best to do this in batches.
+Do this in batches.

-- To the same pan, add the remaining oil, and saute the onions, garlic, carrots, and celery until onions are translucent - about 4 minutes.
+- To the same pan, add the remaining oil, and saute the onions, garlic, carrots, and celery until the onions are translucent – about 4 minutes.

 - Next, add the red wine and deglaze the pan.
 Let it come to a boil and simmer for 2 minutes.
 This will reduce the wine and concentrate the flavors.